zalenix/portaldocs/portal-sdk/generated/top-extensions-parameter-collectors.md

 - **receiveResult? (result: TResult): void**

-	A callback to be invoked when the child blade supplies a result and closes.
+	A callback to be invoked when the child blade sends a result and closes.
 	@param result The result given by the child blade.

 - **selectable?: Selectable<any>**

 	The selectable associated with the same <BladeAction> as this parameter collector.
-The parameter collector will supply initial data to the child blade when this becomes selected.
+The parameter collector will send initial data to the child blade when this becomes selected.

 	If not specified, this defaults to container.selectable (so it works with selectable parts without configuration).

 - **supplyProviderConfig? (): any**

-	A callback that supplies additional configuration options for the provider each time it opens.
+	A callback that sends additional configuration options for the provider each time it opens.
 You can use this to pass non-editable data, for example configuring how a form will be displayed. @return Arbitrary configuration options for the child blade.

 - **FormFieldValueAccessor?: FormFieldValueAccessors<TResult>**

 	Provides an easy way to integrate a parameter collector with an EditScope.

-	The collector will supply initial data to the provider from this edit scope property, and will automatically insert the provider's output into this edit scope property.
-The net result is that your parameter collector will act as an editor for the specified edit scope property.
+	The collector sends initial data to the provider from this `EditScope` property, and will automatically insert the provider's output into this `EditScope` property.
+The net result is that your parameter collector will act as an editor for the specified `EditScope` property.

-	If you specify this option, do not also specify either supplyInitialData or receiveResult.
+	If you specify this option, do not also specify either `supplyInitialData` or `receiveResult`.

 The full source of this ParameterCollector implementation is located at `<dir>\Client\ParameterCollection\CollectorAsButtonPart`.